-DLL (Dynamic Link Library) files are crucial for the proper running of many applications.
-These files contain a special code that enables different apps to perform specific functions.
-So, if a certain DLL file is missing, corrupted, or damaged, you will likely experience an error when trying to run some programs.
+DLL (Dynamic Link Library) files play a critical role in the smooth operation of numerous applications.
+These files contain essential code that allows different apps to perform specific functions.
+However, if a DLL file is missing, corrupted, or damaged, you may encounter errors when running certain programs.

 The “The code execution cannot proceed because edgegdi.dll was not found” error is among the latest DLL-related issues in Windows 10/11.
 If you have been facing this error on your PC and you don’t know how to resolve it, then don’t fret.
 In this post, we will show you how to easily remove “The code execution cannot proceed because edgegdi.dll was not found” on Windows 10/11 computers.